 Our financial assets and liabilities are measured and recorded at fair value, except for our debt and certain equity investments in privately held companies.
 Equity investments without a readily available fair value are accounted for using the measurement alternative.
 The measurement alternative is calculated as cost minus impairment, if any, plus or minus changes resulting from observable price changes.
-See Note 8 "Debt" for disclosure of the fair value of our Senior Notes.
+See Note 8 "Debt" for disclosure of the fair value of our Senior Notes, as defined in that Note.